 I compared the Comfort Portfolios to a simple Canadian ETF Portfolio.
 The following table lists the average annual returns.

 The underperformance is tragic.
-We see the TD portfolios underperforming simple ETF models by 2%, 2.5%, 3.o% annual and more.
+We see the TD portfolios underperforming simple ETF models by 1%, 2%, 2.5%, 3.o% – even up to 6% annual.

 Earn 50% more?
 Double your money over mutual funds?